-Glyn Davis is a Reader in Screen Studies at the University of Edinburgh; he is primarily a historian and theorist of queer visual culture.
+Glyn Davis is Professor of Film Studies at the University of St Andrews, Fife, Scotland; he is primarily a historian and theorist of queer visual culture.
 From 2016 to 2019, he was the Project Leader of ‘Cruising the 70s: Unearthing Pre-HIV/AIDS Queer Sexual Cultures’, a pan-European queer history project funded by HERA and the European Commission.
 His writing has appeared in journals including Aniki, Cinema Journal, GLQ, MIRAJ and Screen.
 His forthcoming publications include Queer Print in Europe (Bloomsbury 2021, co-edited with Laura Guy), and The Richard Dyer Reader (Bloomsbury 2022, co-edited with Jaap Kooijman).

 T J Demos